Feeding the multitude: The feeding of the 5,000

 Jesus said that they did not need to go away, and therefore the disciples were to give them something to eat.
-They said that they only had five loaves and two fish, which Jesus asked to be brought to him.
+In all Gospels but John, they said that they only had five loaves and two fish left with them instead of a boy bringing it, which Jesus asked to be brought to him.
 In John's gospel, Andrew asked, "what is that among so many?".
 Jesus directed the people to sit down in groups on the grass.
 In the Gospel of Mark, the crowds sat in groups of 50 and 100, and in the Gospel of Luke, Jesus's instructions were to seat the crowd in groups of 50, implying that there were 100 such groups.

 Taking the five loaves and the two fish and looking up to heaven, Jesus gave thanks and broke them.
 Then he gave them to the disciples, and the disciples gave them to the people.
 They all ate and were satisfied, and the disciples picked up twelve baskets full of broken pieces that were left over.
 The number of those who ate was about five thousand men, besides women and children.

 In the Gospel of John, the multitude was attracted to Jesus because of the healing works he performed, and the feeding of the multitude was taken as a further sign that Jesus was the Messiah.

 The Church of the Multiplication in Tabgha is the site where many Christians believe the feeding of the five thousand to have taken place.